 “Paris is always a good idea,” says Audrey Hepburn.
 And I couldn’t agree more.
-Yes, Paris is very very touristy but its charm is timeless and appealing to all types of travellers.
-Whether you are a backpacker, a flashpacker or a luxurious jetsetter, Paris has got something to offer.
+Yes, Paris is very very touristy but its charm is timeless and appealing to all types of travelers.
+Whether you are a backpacker, a flashpacker, or a luxurious jet setter, Paris has got something to offer.

 Interesting Facts About Paris and the Views From Arc de Triomphe

 A Roman City.
 Do you know that Paris was originally a Roman City named Lutetia?
 I didn’t know until I visited and read my guidebook!

 Paris Nicknames.
 Two of the most well-known epithets of Paris are The City of Lights and The City of Love.
 The latter is the reason why newlyweds dream of a honeymoon in Paris.

 Why the City of Lights?
 You and I might be thinking the same thing about why the city is called such.
 Well, it has nothing to do with the flickering lights from the Eiffel Tower every night.
 Nor does it have something to do with the thousands of street lights that lined up the avenues.
 It is called the City of Lights because of its high concentration of thinkers/intellectuals who used to live in the city.
 Or maybe until now.
 What do you think Picasso, Van Gogh, Scott Fitzgerald, Gertrude Stein, Dali, and Hemingway have in common?
 All these writers, artists, and many more – lived in Paris!
 You should watch the movie,by Woody Allen.

 Do you know that the Statue of Liberty in New York City has three other replicas in Paris?
 I tried to find one on foot along the River Seine and then I got tired that I decided to give it up.
 It was getting dark already and I had to get back to Louvre Museum to see it at night.